 Ornamental grasses and grasslike plants

 These needle grasses were once included in Stipa.
 All are clump formers characterized by long awns—needlelike or threadlike appendages that give a feathery look to the inflorescence.
-The California natives look much alike; all are useful for revegetation of wild areas, for stabilizing soil, and for restoring natural meadows.
+These California natives look much alike; all are useful for revegetation of wild areas, for stabilizing soil, and for restoring natural meadows.
 They can be started from seed.
-Clear area of weeds and other grasses first; Nassella species can self-sow once established, but initially they cannot compete with other vegetation.
+Clear the area of weeds and other grasses first; Nassella species can self-sow once established, but initially they cannot compete with other vegetation.

 All these needle grasses are cool-season growers that go dormant during hot, dry summers, reviving with cooler autumn weather and rains.Nassella pulchra

-The classic native California bunch grass, growing about 3 ft. tall and 2 ft. wide.
+The classic native California bunch grass, growing to about 3 ft. tall and 2 ft. wide.
 Blooms in late winter and early spring, with ears producing 4-in. awns (bristles) that age to silver.

 These lovely annuals grow to 6–12 in. high and trailing to 1 ft. wide, with bell-shaped flowers ...

 Native to northern regions of North America, Europe, and Asia.
 Is hardy to extreme cold and does not g...

 This tree has a pyramidal form; may reach 30–40 ft. tall and 20–25 ft. wide after many yea...